-Set forth the name of the individual in the format specified.
+If the governing person is an individual, set forth the name of the individual in the format specified.
 Do not use prefixes (e.g., Mr., Mrs., Ms.).
-Use the suffix box only for titles of lineage (e.g., Jr., Sr., III) and not for other suffixes or titles (e.g., JD, RN, Ph.D.).
+Use the suffix box only for titles of lineage (e.g., Jr., Sr., III) and not for other suffixes or titles (e.g., M.D., Ph.D.).
+If the governing person is an organization, set forth the legal name of the organization.
+For each governing person, only one name should be entered.
+Do not include both the name of an individual and the name of an organization.
+An address is always required for each governing person.

 Please note that a document on file with the secretary of state is a public record that is subject to public access and disclosure.
-When providing address information for directors, use a business or post office box address rather than a residence address if privacy concerns are an issue.
+When providing address information for a manager or member, use a business or post office box address rather than a residence address if privacy concerns are an issue.